seinecle/mk99/src/main/asciidoc/subdir/crms-in-the-age-of-data_temp_common.md

 == 1.
 Definition of CRM
-//ST: 1.
-Definition of CRM

-CRM: acronym for "Customer Relationship Management"
+((CRM)): acronym for "Customer Relationship Management"

 A CRM is a software used to manage the commercial relationship between a company and its clients.

 //ST: !
-A CRM is part of the *information system* (IS) of the firm.
+A CRM is part of the *((information system))* (IS) of the firm.
 The information system designates all software, human resources and procedures devoted to keep track of all info necessary to the business of the firm - from sales to production, etc.

 //ST: !